VeriTrail: Closed-Domain Hallucination Detection with Traceability: Dataset Details

 This section provides additional details about FABLES+ and DiverseSumm+, the datasets we constructed by augmenting the FABLES \citep{kim:2024} and DiverseSumm \citep{huang:2024} datasets introduced in \autoref{subsec:data}.

-Claim extraction for both datasets was performed using Claimify \citep{claimify} with \texttt{gpt-4o-2024-08-06} and default hyperparameter settings.
+We performed claim extraction for both datasets using Claimify \citep{claimify} with \texttt{gpt-4o-2024-08-06} and default hyperparameter settings.
 We manually removed redundant claims.
 The average number of claims per book in FABLES+ was 33, and the average per question in DiverseSumm+ was 28.